-If you are a victim, you may qualify for reimbursement from the Victims of Crime Program for out-of-pocket wages, medical and/or funeral burial expenses which you have incurred as a result of a crime.
+If you are a victim, you may qualify for reimbursement from the Victims of Crime Program for out-of-pocket wages and medical and/or funeral burial expenses that you have incurred due to a crime.
 Applications are available at the James Rowland Crime Victim Assistance Center, 2220 Tulare St, Ste.1111, Fresno, CA 93721, or call 559-600-2822.

-Who to Contact For Further Assistance
+Who to Contact for Further Assistance

-Rape Counseling Service of Fresno, Inc.
+Rape Counseling Service of Fresno, Inc. 24-Hour Hotline: (559) 222-RAPE (7273)

-Provides 24-hour crisis line, therapeutic counseling, and court advocacy, information, and referrals for children and adults.
+It provides a 24-hour crisis line, therapeutic counseling, court advocacy, information, and referrals for children and adults.

-259 N. Blackstone, Fresno, CA 93701 24-Hour Hotline: (559) 222-RAPE (7273)
+259 N. Blackstone, Fresno, CA 93701